 Life History and Ecology

-Harbour porpoises are not deep divers, generally making short and frequent dives from the surface.
-One study of tagged porpoises found a maximum dive depth of 34 m, and a maximum duration of 213 seconds (Linnenschmidt et al. 2013).
-There was large variability in diving activity observed, with porpoises making anywhere from 6 to as many as 179 dives per hour.
+Harbour porpoises are not deep divers and generally make short but frequent dives from the surface.
+One study of tagged porpoises found a maximum dive depth of 34 m and a maximum duration of 213 seconds (Linnenschmidt et al. 2013).
+There was, however, a large variability in diving activity observed, with porpoises making anywhere from 6 to 179 dives per hour.

-Harbour porpoises are most often seen alone or in small groups of 2 or 3 animals.
-In the SCANS aerial surveys, the mean group size observed was 1.35, while a mean group of 1.53 was seen from the ship survey (Hammond et al. 2017).
-A similar group size (mean of 1.3 animals) was found in the Marsdiep area of The Netherlands, with only a single porpoise seen in 72% of the cases (IJsseldijk et al. 2014).
-In the central North Sea, a mean group size of 1.6 (SD 1.3) individuals was observed from a ship survey, and from one to six animals was seen at a time (Cucknell et al. 2017).
+Harbour porpoises are most often seen alone or in small groups of 2-3 animals.
+In the SCANS aerial surveys (studying the distribution and abundance of cetaceans in European Atlantic waters), the mean group size observed was 1.35, while a mean group size of 1.53 was seen from the ship survey (Hammond et al. 2017).
+A similar group size (mean of 1.3 animals) was found in the Marsdiep area of The Netherlands, with only a single porpoise seen in 72% of cases (Ijsseldijk et al. 2014).
+In the central North Sea, a mean group size of 1.6 (SD 1.3) individuals was observed from a ship survey, with groups between 1-6 animals seen at any one time (Cucknell et al. 2017).